 Details of all other hardscape landscape elements such as street furniture, pedestrian amenity lighting, bins, bollards.
 Location to be clearly identified on plan.
 Provide sectional construction details and elevations if required.

-All trees shall be located within mulched landscaped beds except where this may interfere with the performance of an above ground stormwater system.
+Where appropriate, trees shall be located within mulched landscaped beds.

 REASON